Skip to content

 class OCELGraph(Resource):

-description = "A Ocel graph"
+description = "An OCEL graph"

 events: list[EventNode] = []